-The viewpoint of the predictor-corrector method also enables us to investigate explicit formulations of high-order predictors in a systematic manner.
 We find that the order of accuracy of UniC does not depend on the specific choice of the sequence $\{r_i\}_{i=1}^p$, which motivates us to design $p$-order unified predictor (UniP-$p$) which only leverages the previous $p$ data points by excluding $D_p$ in \eqref{eq:eulernoise} since $D_p$ involves $\tilde{\bs x}_{t_i}$.
 The order of accuracy is guaranteed by the following corollary.

 \begin{corollary}[The Order of Accuracy of UniP-$p$] For an increasing sequence $r_1 < r_2 <\cdots<r_{p-1} < 1$, the solver given in \eqref{eq:eulernoise} dropping the term $D_p$ and using coefficients that satisfies